-Thyroid diseases affect a fairly large portion of the population.
+Thyroid diseases affect a fairly large proportion of the population.
 There are two main types:

-- Hyperthyroidism: the thyroid is in overdrive, it produces too many hormones.
-The main symptoms are fatigue, sleep and mood disorders, weight loss, excessive sweating, changes in the menstrual cycle and intestinal transit.
+- Hyperthyroidism: The thyroid is overactive, producing too many hormones.
+The main symptoms are fatigue, sleep and mood disturbances, weight loss, excessive sweating, changes in the menstrual cycle and bowel movements.

-Around 200,000 million people suffer from thyroid disease worldwide.
-Drug treatments exist to regulate the functioning of the thyroid, but it is essential to adapt your diet, because many nutrients interact with the thyroid and the hormones it secretes.
+Approximately 200,000 million people worldwide suffer from thyroid disease.
+Drug treatments are available to regulate thyroid function, but adjusting your diet is essential, as many nutrients interact with the thyroid and the hormones it secretes.

-- For people suffering from hypothyroidism , health and diet advice is based on a balanced diet with a good intake of fiber and water to prevent constipation.
-Be careful when consuming soy-based foods, as it reduces the absorption of thyroxine, a hormone essential for the proper functioning of the thyroid.
+- For people suffering from hypothyroidism , dietary advice is based on a balanced diet with a good intake of fiber and water to prevent constipation.
+Be careful when consuming soy-based foods, as this reduces the absorption of thyroxine, a hormone essential for the proper functioning of the thyroid.

-- For people suffering from hyperthyroidism , a special diet must be implemented, because of the symptoms previously mentioned.
+- For people suffering from hyperthyroidism , a special diet will need to be implemented, due to the symptoms mentioned above.
 The diet should be high in calories, while maintaining the same balance, and associated with plenty of rest, to moderate weight loss.
-To this, we add good hydration, to compensate for water losses, and we pay particular attention to our intake of micronutrients, particularly calcium, to preserve bone mass.
-Also be careful with the consumption of caffeine, alcohol and salt, to avoid further stimulating the body.
+In addition, good hydration is added to compensate for water loss, and particular attention is paid to micronutrient intake, particularly calcium, to preserve bone mass.
+Also, be careful with the consumption of caffeine, alcohol and salt, to avoid further stimulating the body.

-What are the nutritional tips for living better with your thyroid disease?
+What are the nutritional tips for living better with your thyroid condition?

 #1 - Consume foods rich in iodine

 Iodine is a trace element essential for the production of thyroid hormones.
-Therefore, it is very interesting for people with hypothyroidism, but also for those with hyperthyroidism.
+Therefore, it is very beneficial for people with hypothyroidism, but also for those with hyperthyroidism.
 Excess iodine occurs very rarely, and even less so due to dietary intake.
-The foods that contain the most are:
+The foods that contain the most iodine are:

-Wakamé seaweed, seafood (especially langoustines, shrimps, mussels, oysters, etc.), fish (especially haddock, haddock, cod, etc.).
+Wakame seaweed, seafood (especially langoustines, shrimp, mussels, oysters, etc.), fish (especially haddock, haddock, cod, etc.).
 To a lesser extent, it is found in certain vegetables, such as spinach, certain cereals and dried fruits.

 #2 - Consume foods rich in zinc and selenium